Albert Folch Folch: Artistic activity

 Folch's artistic activity extends into graphic design.
 He has designed the logo for the University of Washington's Bioengineering Department and Folch Lab's art has been used in a number of brochures of scientific venues.

 The day that Mondrian visited the lab.
 By Chris Sip and Albert Folch.

 Paul Klee's autopsy.
 By Anna Tourovskaia and Albert Folch.

 Microfluidic Butterfly.
 By Greg Cooksey and Albert Folch.

 Logo of the UW BioE department.
 By Albert Folch.

 Literary activity

-Folch has written a total of five books, comprising two general science books in Catalan (translated titles: Caught on the Internet and The Science in Soccer), a textbook in English (Introduction to BioMEMS), a book about soccer in English (For the Love of the Ball), and a microfluidics book in English (Hidden In Plain Sight - The History, Science, and Engineering of Microfluidic Technology).
+Folch has written a total of six books, comprising two general science books in Catalan (translated titles: Caught on the Internet and The Science in Soccer), a textbook in English (Introduction to BioMEMS), a book about soccer in English (For the Love of the Ball), a microfluidics book in English (Hidden In Plain Sight - The History, Science, and Engineering of Microfluidic Technology), and a general-public microfluidics book also in English (How the World Flows - Microfluidics from Raindrops to Covid Tests).